AmitzGaming/Multitool-in-batch-script/README.md

 # Multitool-in-batch-script

-it is a multitool that is made in batch script for windows
+ This is a multitool written in batch script for windows.
+ It is a useful multitool that does various functions but needs improvement